akhatarmourad/CRUD-Node.js-React.js-MySQL/README.md

   ## Contact
   If you have any questions or need further assistance, feel free to contact me via email at [mourad.akhatar01@gmail.com](mailto:mourad.akhatar01@gmail.com).

-  You can also connect with me on [LinkedIn](https://www.linkedin.com/in/akhatarmourad/) where I share useful information about web development, coding tips, and more.# CRUD-Node.js-React.js-MySQL
+  You can also connect with me on [LinkedIn](https://www.linkedin.com/in/akhatarmourad/) where I share useful information about web development, coding tips, and more.